• Skip to primary navigation

 Notes

-• If you are adding really salty things like pretzels or potato chips, you may want to skip the addition of salt into the dough.
+• If you are adding really salty things like pretzels or potato chips, you may want to skip the addition of salt to the dough.

 • I also used a little bit of the dough to make a cast-iron skillet cookie for 2!
 It bakes for about 20-22 minutes using a 6" pan.
 Delicious!